pokt-network/pocket-core/README.md

 # How to run it
 To run the Pocket Core binary you can use the following flags alongside the `pocket-core` executable:

-  `-bitcoin`
-    	whether or not bitcoin is hosted

- ` -btcrpcport string`
-    	specified port to run bitcoin rpc (default "8333")

- ` -clientrpc`
+    -clientrpc
-    	whether or not to start the rpc server
+      	whether or not to start the rpc server -clientrpcport string

- ` -clientrpcport string`
-    	specified port to run client rpc (default "8080")
+      	specified port to run client rpc (default "8080") -datadir string

- ` -datadir string`
-    	setup the data director for the DB and keystore (default:
-    	`%APPDATA%\Pocket` for Windows,
-    	`~/.pocket` for Linux,
-    	`~/Library/Pocket` for Mac)
+      	setup the data director for the DB and keystore (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -hostedchains string

- ` -ethereum`
-    	whether or not ethereum is hosted

- ` -ethrpcport string`
-    	specified port to run ethereum rpc (default "8545")

-  `-manpeers`
-    	specifies if peers are manually added

-  `-peerFile string`
+      	specifies the filepath for hosted chains (default "datadir/chains.json") -peerFile string
-    	specifies the filepath for peers.json (default `<datadir>/peers.json`)
+      	specifies the filepath for peers.json (default "datadir/peers.json") -relayrpc

-  `-relayrpc`
-    	whether or not to start the rpc server
+      	whether or not to start the rpc server -relayrpcport string

-  `-relayrpcport string`
       	specified port to run relay rpc (default "8081")
 # How to test
 To run the Pocket Core unit tests, use the go testing tools and the `go test ./...` command within the tests directory